-Ingrid Nuttall, Board Chair:
+Ingrid Nuttall, Past Chair:

 Ingrid Nuttall has worked at the University of Minnesota for nearly 20 years, currently in the Office of Information Technology.
 She is an active volunteer in higher ed and community organizations, including the Minneapolis Civil Rights Commission, Amicus, and the Higher Education User Group.
 As the chair of WAAC’s Board of Directors, Ingrid seeks to bring together her passion for education and the arts with the goal of increasing conversations about how the legacy of a criminal record affects families, friends, and communities.